davidjguru/davidjguru.github.io/_posts/2021-04-30-Drupal-fast-tips-link-fields-from-twig.md

 ![Link field basic configuration]({{ site.baseurl }}/images/davidjguru_drupal_8_9_link_fields_from_twig_1.png)

 It's also quite possible that you have added [the contrib module 'Link Attributes'](https://www.drupal.org/project/link_attributes) for adding some extra widgets to the Link field.
 For instance, this is a very common configuration for saving values in `target` attribute.
-After passing by `/admin/structure/types/manage/article/form-display` and select `link with attributes' for your Link field display, now you have got something like this:
+After passing by `/admin/structure/types/manage/article/form-display` and select `link with attributes` for your Link field display, now you have got something like this:

 ![Link field basic configuration]({{ site.baseurl }}/images/davidjguru_drupal_8_9_link_fields_from_twig_2.png)